 We work hard to build positive relationships with all parents by having open and honest lines of communication.
 You can discuss any concerns you may have about your child with your child's teacher or the school SENDCo.
-Ordinarily your class teacher would be available at the start or end of the day but given the current context of the COVID pandemic you will need to make an appointment with the class teacher or SENDCo via the Ratified by Governors October 2021 Review October 2022 school office.
+Ordinarily your class teacher would be available at the start or end of the day but given the current context of the COVID pandemic you will need to make an appointment with the class teacher or SENDCo via the school office.
 You can also discuss any concerns you might have during parent's evenings though please be aware that these are only 10 minute slots.